 COVID-19 and CARES Act: On March 11, 2020 the World Health Organization declared the outbreak of COVID-19 a global pandemic, which continues to spread throughout the United States and the around the world.
 In response to the COVID-19 pandemic, the President signed the Coronavirus Aid, Relief and Economic Security Act ("CARES Act") into law on March 27, 2020.
 The objective of the CARES Act is to prevent a severe economic downturn using various measures, including economic stimulus to significantly impacted industry sectors.
 We continue to monitor the impact of COVID-19 closely, as well as any effects that may result from the CARES Act and other government actions.
-However, the extent to which the COVID-19 pandemic will impact our operations and financial results is highly uncertain.

 The CARES Act created the Paycheck Protection Program ("PPP"), which is administered by the Small Business Administration ("SBA").
 The PPP is intended to provide loans to small businesses to pay their employees, rent, mortgage interest and utilities.
 The loans may be forgiven conditioned upon the client providing payroll documentation evidencing their compliant use of funds and otherwise complying with the terms of the program.
-The Bank is an approved SBA lender and supported the community and clients by originating PPP loans during all of the available funding windows.
+The Bank is an approved SBA lender and supported the community and clients by originating PPP loans during the six months ended June 30, 2021.
 PPP loans are classified in the Cash, Securities and Other portion of the loan portfolio.
 See Note 3 for further discussion on our PPP loans.